-The 26th Annual Western Visions, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
+The 27th Annual Western Visions, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
 Top contemporary wildlife artists – and collectors – from around the world will be congregating at the National Museum of Wildlife Art in Jackson Hole, Wyo., this September.
 With a new “Wild 100” approach to its annual Western Visions® fundraiser, August 30 – September 21, 2014, the museum has carefully curated a field of 100 living artists working with animal forms in a variety of media.
-The money raised from this fundraiser supports educational programming at the Museum.
+The money raised from this fundraiser supports the Museum’s education mission.
 The week’s events, offered at the Museum’s award-winning facility across from the National Elk Refuge, draw an international crowd to this critically acclaimed gathering.
 During Fall Arts Festival (and year-round), the Museum is a hub for art lovers, wildlife and outdoor enthusiasts, and more.

 This year’s Western Visions is comprised of three distinct shows and sales:

 - The Wild 100 Show & Sale includes original works of art from many perspectives.

 - Find distinctive jewelry and wearable arts at the Jewelry & Artisan Show and Sale.

 - The Sketch Show and Sale features sketches in various media created by Western Visions artists as part of their creative process.

 The Museum and the Rising Sage Café are in full swing during the daytime.
 Make sure you reserve a few hours to enjoy the impressive gathering of paintings, sculpture, sketches, jewelry, textiles and more.